- Tenured Associate Professor; Director Nurse-Midwifery program

 - Knowledge analysis of nurse practitioners and nurse-midwives on hypertension disorders of pregnancy and subsequent cardiovascular risk

-The George Washington University, PhD in Education, Human and Organizational Learning
+- The George Washington University – Doctor of Philosophy in Education, Human and Organizational Learning